I don't feel dirty saying it's centralized because-

-During the era of the Facebook data breaches; Mastodon seemed like a positive alternative for a social network to exist within.
+During the era of Facebook data breaches; Mastodon seemed like a positive alternative for a social network to exist within.
 Even though Mastodon better describes themselves as social network blogging.
-Let’s be real about the platform for a moment, 500 Characters for a blog entry isn’t “Micro-Blogging”.
+Let's be real about the platform for a moment, 500 Characters for a blog entry isn't "Micro-Blogging".
 Mastodon is a social network platform and needs to stop spinning itself beyond something it really is.

 For a time, this seemed perfect.
 Take the power and the censorship rights away from the big bad corporation and give it to the little guy.
 After a while, however, we discovered that the problem wasn't the corporation.
 The corporation was simply suffering from the same symptoms as the individual which is "Mental Issues."
 People are not machines, and thus are prone to opinions and error.
 Thus, Mastodon suffers from the same problems if not worse than Twitter or Facebook.

 So in retrospect, our opinions of the Decentralized social network have changed.

 To better understand this we're going to break things down here.

 No distributed networking is innocent on this subject.
 Hell, even we're guilty of it because there are some comments that come here that are filled with such hatred and vitriol it deserves to be put where it belongs.
 Into the garbage!

 Larger sites tend to take it to a completely different level:

-Twitch and Twitter are probably the most infamous to this (Even facebook for political activism) It’s no surprise that sites like our tendency to hate corporate-level censorship.
+Twitch and Twitter are probably the most infamous for this (Even facebook for political activism) It's no surprise that sites like our tendency to hate corporate-level censorship.
 YouTube has been on our radar over and over and over again.
 Twitch as well for similar reasons.
 The baseline with many businesses is simple.

 I want to make money.